devonelmes/GalaxyTraveler/README.md

 This is our final project for COP3530 - Data Structures and Algorithms, Fall 2025.

-Our program parses the data and stores it in an unsorted container.
+Our program parses the data in NED-D: A Master List of Redshift-Independent Extragalactic Distances (Version 17.1.0 May 2020) and stores it in an unsorted container.
 Upon running, it displays the UI window and then prompts the user for input, to  find the k (specified by user) closest galaxies.
 It then uses two different search algorithms (heapsort and quickselect) to find them and displays it to the user.

 Installing dependencies:
 > pip3 install customtkinter